Fees Free tertiary education: the first year, initial statistics

-The Fees Free Policy will continue to be monitored against the framework and further information will be published on Education Counts as data becomes available, including data on fees-free industry training and apprenticeships.
+The Fees Free Policy will continue to be monitored against the framework and further information will be published on Education Counts as data becomes available.

 - We will provide additional information on trainees in industry training when data becomes available later in the year.